 Chinese porcelain has been a valued object throughout history and was a major export item of China in the past.
 Surprisingly, the largest private collection of Chinese porcelain is not in China, but in Europe.
-Known as the Meiyintang Collection, it consists of nearly 2,000 pieces of porcelain and is currently under the control of a Swiss businessman, Stephen Zuellig, and heirs of his deceased brother.
+Known as the Meiyintang Collection, it consists of nearly 2,000 pieces of porcelain and is currently under the control of a Swiss businessman, Stephen Zuellig, and the heirs of his deceased brother.

 In Mandarin, Meiyintang means “Hall among Rosebeds.”
 The collection was created over a period of 50 years by Stephen and his brother Gilbert.
 Since they were born in Manila, the brothers always held a deep fascination for the culture of the Far East.
 They started collecting Chinese porcelain during the latter part of the 1950s.
 And over the next few decades, the two brothers managed to acquire close to 2,000 pieces of some of the most valuable ancient Chinese porcelain in the world.